-ENTRE QUATRE MURS, Germany
+ENTRE QUATRE MURS, Berlin

 Focusing on the construction of female identity, Entre Quatre Murs, Berlin, is a series of compositions involving women and space.